noahdotpy/mytoolbox/modules/wallpapers/README.md

 # `wallpapers`

 The `wallpapers` module can be used for including & setting wallpapers into desktop environments.
-It also supports advanced wallpaper functionality for Gnome desktop environment.
+It also supports advanced wallpaper functionality for GNOME desktop environment.

 What does this module do?